transloadit/uppy/website/src/docs/transloadit.md

 })
 ```

-NB: It is not required to use the `Tus` plugin if [importFromUploadURLs](#importFromUploadURLs) is enabled.
+Note: It is not required to use the `Tus` plugin if [`importFromUploadURLs`](#importFromUploadURLs) is enabled.

 ## Options

 ### `waitForEncoding`

-Whether to wait for all assemblies to complete before completing the upload.
+Whether to wait for all Assemblies to complete before completing the upload.

 ### `waitForMetadata`

 Whether to wait for metadata to be extracted from uploaded files before completing the upload.
 If `waitForEncoding` is enabled, this has no effect.

 ### `importFromUploadURLs`

 Instead of uploading to Transloadit's servers directly, allow another plugin to upload files, and then import those files into the Transloadit assembly.
 Default `false`.

 When enabling this option, Transloadit will *not* configure the Tus plugin to upload to Transloadit.
 Instead, a separate upload plugin must be used.
 Once the upload completes, the Transloadit plugin adds the uploaded file to the assembly.

 For example, to upload files to an S3 bucket and then transcode them: